The Heart of a NurseAugust 14, 2013

 Nursing school was both exciting and terrifying.
 I was seeing things that I’d never seen before, and I now felt privy to a world of wonder.
 Babies brought forth; precise incisions, neatly sewn, healing almost magically; and all sorts of “conditions” for which there were treatments.

-About the time I was alight with the goodness of this profession I had chosen, I also began to witness the losses, the sadness, the unfairness and the pain that is the flip side of the body amazing and life.
+About the time I was alight with the goodness of this profession I had chosen, I also began to witness the losses, the sadness, the unfairness and the pain that is the flip side of the body’s amazing life.

 The very first preop patient I had by myself, as a new nurse on nights, could not sleep.
 He did not want the sleeping pill that was ordered.
 He wanted to talk.
 After my rounds, I sat spellbound at his bedside.
 I learned a great deal about Homer C.—he’d had an interesting life and he was a good storyteller.
 When he died on the table the next day, something I had never considered a possibility, I cried like I had known him my whole life.